 I love having people, friends or family visit me in Rouyn-Noranda.
-I’m proud to welcome them during one of our great events, like the mockumentary event Festival du DocuMenteur, Festival pyromusical Osisko en lumière, Festival de musique émergente or Festival du cinéma international.
+I’m proud to welcome them during one of our great events, like the Festival du DocuMenteur (a mockumentary event), Festival pyromusical Osisko en lumière, Festival des guitares du monde, FME or Festival du cinéma international.
 And, in winter, the Grand Prix international Snowcross or Fête d’hiver.

 I like to head outside and participate actively and intensely in all of the activities and shows.
 A wide range of fresh-air activities are available around Rouyn-Noranda.
 My “musts”: the bike tour around lac Osisko with Vélo-Cité; zip-lining and mountain biking at Parc-Aventure Joannès; hiking, climbing and swimming at Collines Kékéko; strolling or reading in the garden Parc botanique “À Fleur d’eau”; excursions on foot or by canoe in the parc national d’Aiguebelle.

-When we’re outside, we eat around the fire and savour heavenly bananas, stars twinkling in our eyes before drifting off, sleeping in the wild – or in a campground.
-Often, that’s where my city-friends go to escape.
+When we’re outside, we eat around the fire, stars twinkling in our eyes before we drift off and sleep in the wild – or in a campground.
+Often, that’s where my city-friends finally unwind.
 It makes me beam with pride!
 In winter, I adore snowshoeing the trails of the Sentiers des collines d’Alembert.
 The parc national d’Aiguebelle is another winter must, with its ice streams sparkling in multiple hues.

 A happiness recipe to be shared

-To make sure my visitors know what kind of place I grew up in, I like to bring them to the general store, Magasin général Dumulon, or do the happiness-index audio tour.
+To make sure my visitors know what kind of place I grew up in, I like to bring them to the general store, Magasin général Dumulon.
 I reconnect with our roots, realize how my city has evolved, and I’m truly proud we’re here to witness it.

 I also like to tell them that, population considered, we have quite a crop of fine restaurants.
-I round out my friends’ stay with a visit to Olive et Basil, La Muse Gueule, Cachottier, Horizon Thaï, Bistro Jezz or La Rose des vents.
+I round out my friends’ stay with a visit to Olive et Basil, La Muse Gueule, Cachottier, Horizon Thaï, Deuxparquatre and Pub Chez Gibb

 I don’t drink beer, but I know those who do will find something to their taste at Le Trèfle Noir microbrewery.
 I’m also a fan of games night at Café-bar l’Abstracto.
 Mornings after a night on the town, I like to invite the gang for brunch with my friends Marc and Chantal at the Saint-Exupéry.